 - Compositions and colors: Make use of effective compositional guidelines that will work for the scene and background story.
 Look for contrasting colors or suitable colors that work with the story you are creating.

-- Make them look life-size: Most of the time, shooting from a lower perspective can make the toys look life-size.
+- Make them look life-size: Most of the time, shooting from a lower perspective can make the toys look life-size, for example eye level or even lower to the ground.
 This angle particularly makes the toys look big and tall.

 - Take the toys everywhere.
 You do not know what scene or light will unfold in front of you so you can take some brilliant photographs.